4 min read

 Do you need or want extensive training or access to industry and product content?

 If this is important, choose a marketing organization that can deliver that for you.
-Action Benefits provides our agents with exclusive access to Ensurability, a platform that delivers live and on-demand training and a robust content library of articles, job aides, and other resources.
+Action Benefits provides exclusive access to Ensurability, a digital platform offering live and on-demand training.
+It also includes a library of articles, job aides, and resources.

 Do you need access to technology solutions that can help grow your business?

 As you evaluate marketing organizations, ask them what technology will be available to you for free.
 For example, will you have access to a user-friendly, multi-carrier quoting and enrollment platform?
-Action Benefits Coverage4One® allows you to quote and enroll in individual on-marketplace, off-marketplace, and Medicare Advantage products with multiple carriers.
+Action Benefits' Coverage4One® allows you to quote and enroll in individual on-marketplace, off-marketplace, and Medicare Advantage products across multiple carriers.

-What kind of day-to-day operational and sales support is provided?
+What kind of day-to-day operational and sales support does the company provide?

 This is an important question that can be answered by asking for an org chart or list of who within the organization you can call with questions, issues, or guidance.
 Action Benefits assigns you a dedicated account manager to provide best-in-class support and service.